-Learn more about our program, including our faculty, research, lab, and field opportunities, and alum experiences, here:
+Learn more about our program, including our faculty, research, lab, and field opportunities, and alum experiences, in this video:

 Options for Majoring in Geological Sciences at NMSU

 There are now three different Options for the Bachelor’s of Science in Geology Degree, each with specific class requirements:

 (1) Geological Sciences.
 This is the traditional BS in Geology for those seeking advanced degrees in Geology or employment as a geologist.

 (2) Earth and Environmental Systems.
 This is an option for those interested in a more integrated view of geology with respect to the environment and the relationship between Earth Science and public policy.
 Calculus and Chemistry are not required.

 (3) Earth Science Education.
 This is an option for those interested in obtaining a teaching degree with an emphasis in Earth Science.